 - the world heritage sites in the 'heart' of Scotland (such as Neolithic Orkney)

 - human-environment interaction

-- the ways the environment shapes human behaviour
+- the ways in which the environment shapes human behaviour

-- the lasting impact activities like farming had on the Scottish landscape
+- the lasting impact activities such as farming had on the Scottish landscape

 A field trip to visit archaeological sites and visits to the Museum of Scotland are core components of this course.

 You will also study Archaeology in Action.
-This develops your understanding of professional archaeological practice and explores exciting innovations in archaeological methods through real-world application and hands-on practical exercises.
+This develops your understanding of professional archaeological practise and explores exciting innovations in archaeological methods through real-world applications and hands-on practical exercises.